 For those who may not know, I travel and speak all over about the benefits of plant medicine, concentrating on cannabis, other adaptogens and medicinal mushrooms.
 Next, I’m going to focus on educating people everywhere about what these amazing botanicals can do to help us fight off the BIG C!

 About Angela Ardolino

 Angela Ardolino is a holistic pet expert who has been caring for animals for over 20 years.
 Angela owns and operates Fire Flake Farm, her animal rescue farm, as well as two locations of a natural pet salon and shop, Beautify the Beast.
-She’s also the founder of CBD Dog Health, which offers high quality, all-natural cannabis health and wellness products.
-As well as the founder of MycoDog, a sustainable mushroom tincture line designed for dogs and Your Natural Dog where she hand-picks natural products along side trusted vets for dog owner like you.
+She’s also the founder of CBD Dog Health, which offers high quality, all-natural cannabis health and wellness products, and founder of MycoDog, a sustainable mushroom tincture line designed for dogs.

 To see Angela on her rescue farm today, surrounded by animals, is to truly see her in her element.
 Looking at this furry, joyful family you would never suspect that Angela and her pets were once full of aches, pains and anxiety.
 Angela is the mother to Odie (15-year-old mini-schnauzer), Nina (10-year-old Doberman), Jolene (9-year-old mutt), Maza (9-year-old mutt), Rhemi (10-year-old poodle), multiple ducks, roosters, chickens and geese, plus pigs Ellie and Penelope, Brenda the one-legged pigeon, and the many dogs that she fosters from time-to-time at Fire Flake Farm.